 When deciding if tutoring is right for you, the question of cost will inevitably arise.
 We have previously outlined how much a tutor costs, and saving money on that amount would be great.
 Through Tutoring…With a Twist*, it’s possible to earn free tutoring with our referral program.
 On top of that, your tutoring might even be tax deductible!

 Disclaimer: This article is not intended to serve as legal or tax advice.
 The contents of this article are for general information only and should not be interpreted as instructional.

-Once upon a time, tutoring was tax-deductible in Canada.
+Once upon a time, tutoring was fully tax deductible in Canada.
 But as the government changed over the years, so too did governmental policies.
-As a result, tutoring is now tax-deductible for certain people who meet certain requirements.
+As a result, tutoring is now tax deductible for certain people who meet certain requirements.

 How Do You Qualify for Tax-Deductible Tutoring?

 When filing your tax return in Canada, tutoring falls under medical expenses.
 Since tutoring is not necessarily a medical expense for everyone, not everyone qualifies for tax-deductible tutoring.